-- Study Subject: Scholarship is awarded in “Reacting to cold in a changing world – uncovering an alternative vernalisation mechanism in legumes”
+- Study Subject: “Reacting to cold in a changing world – uncovering an alternative vernalisation mechanism in legumes”

-- Nationality: Scholarships are open to New Zealand and international students.
+- Nationality: The studentships are open to New Zealand and international students.

-- Eligible Countries: Scholarships are open to New Zealand and international students.
+- Eligible Countries: The studentships are open to New Zealand and international students.

 - Entrance Requirements: Students applying for this position will be high achievers and have demonstrable experience and expertise in plant molecular biology and genomics and preferably bioinformatic skills for handling large data sets.
 The successful PhD candidate must be able to meet the requirements of, and enrol in, the University of Auckland’s PhD programme.
 Suitably qualified domestic or international students are welcome to apply.